Aliko Dangote: Business career

 Group has been considered to be one of the largest conglomerates in Africa.
-In 2000, after his friend Olusegun Obasanjo won the 1999 Nigerian presidential election, the Nigerian government privatized Benue Cement Company (BBC), a now defunct state-owned company in Gboko, Benue State, allowing Dangote to expand his cement business in Benue.
-Dangote's Obajanu cement plant in Kogi State became the largest cement plant in Sub-Saharan Africa.
+In 2000, after his friend Olusegun Obasanjo won the 1999 Nigerian presidential election, the Nigerian government privatized Benue Cement Company (BCC), a now defunct state-owned company in Gboko, Benue State, allowing Dangote to expand his cement business in Benue.
+Dangote's Obajana cement plant in Kogi State became the largest cement plant in Sub-Saharan Africa.
 In 2010, the group acquired part of South Africa's Sephaku Cement.

 In July 2012, Dangote's request to the Nigerian Ports Authority to lease abandoned land at Apapa Port Complex was approved.
-In February 2022, he announced the completion of the Peugeot assembling facility in Nigeria following his partnership with Stellantis, the company manufacturering Peugeot.
+In February 2022, he announced the completion of the Peugeot assembling facility in Nigeria following his partnership with Stellantis, the company manufacturing Peugeot.
 Dangote became the owner of Dangote Refinery, the largest oil refinery in Africa.
 It was commissioned in 2023.

 Political activities

 Dangote's business interests and philanthropic efforts extend to African countries such as Benin, Cameroon, Ghana, Nigeria, South Africa, and Togo.